Inception: Satoshi's Pathway to Bitcoin Adoption

 [1] Satoshi: That’s do-able.
 It can be programmed to follow any set of rules.
 I see Bitcoin as a foundation and first step if you want to implement programmable P2P social currencies like Marc’s ideas and others discussed here.
 First you need normal, basic P2P currency working.
 Once that is established and proven out, dynamic smart money is an easy next step.

-[These words align with the idea that a currency's purchasing power is fundamentally a local economic relationship between an adaptive, or “smart”, currency supply and the aggregate of goods and services exchanged in its denomination.
+NOTE: These words align with the idea that a currency’s real value or purchasing power is fundamentally a local economic relationship between an adaptive, or “smart,” currency supply and the aggregate of goods and services exchanged directly in this medium and denomination.
 Satoshi later referenced this concept of value in subsequent messages.

-To understand the full message, it's essential to interiorize why a currency's purchasing power is, by design, a local economic relationship.
+To understand the full message, it’s essential to interiorize why a currency’s purchasing power is, by design, a local economic relationship.
 Variations in the availability of exchangeable economic resources across communities arise from factors like natural resource endowments, climate, and local demographics, which shape the workforce.
 Productivity differences, driven by physical and human capital, influence technological advancements, where culture and customs play a key role in shaping how these goods and services are provided, utilized and exchanged.
-Since each economy is unique, if the local economic value exchanged for currency varies between communities, the currency supply must be elastic by design to stabilize purchasing power; otherwise, imbalances lead to direct purchasing power losses and transfers between parties.]
+Since each economy is unique, if the local economic value exchanged for currency varies between communities, the currency supply must be elastic to stabilize purchasing power; otherwise, imbalances lead to losses and buying power transfers between parties.

-This parenthesis clarifies why, in the same message, when discussing dynamic smart money’, Satoshi followed up by referencing an aspirational vision of currencies that could be programmed as community-based or, as explicitly mentioned, ‘P2P social currencies’, unrestricted by geography.
+This note clarifies why, in the same message, when discussing ‘dynamic smart money’, Satoshi followed up by referencing an aspirational vision of currencies that could be programmed as community-based or, as explicitly mentioned, ‘P2P social currencies’, unrestricted by geography.
 The underlying principle is that an economy can be shaped virtually by economic activity surrounding a currency, extending beyond physical geographic borders.

 [1] Satoshi: I love the idea of virtual, non-geographic communities experimenting with new economic paradigms.

-Satoshi’s vision of ‘dynamic smart money’ as local P2P community currencies wasn’t a one-time idea, quickly forgotten.
-Rather, it was a recurring theme, supported by coherent arguments on economics and monetarism, which Satoshi complemented by detailing the objective and design principles behind choosing bitcoin’s fixed, predetermined supply as the first step toward realizing this broader vision.
+Satoshi’s vision of a ‘dynamic smart money’ model of local P2P community currencies wasn’t a one-time idea, quickly forgotten.
+Rather, it was a recurring theme that Satoshi supported with well-reasoned arguments on economics and monetarism, along with explanations of why choosing bitcoin’s fixed, predetermined supply was a necessary first step toward the endgame.

-Reviewing the messages, and following up on the previous one to Martien about his/her endgame desire, Satoshi responded five days later, on February 18, 2009, to Sepp Hasslberger's question in the P2P Foundation forum about the mechanism or formula used to regulate bitcoin's supply:
+Reviewing the messages, and following up on the previous one to Martien about local dynamic currencies, Satoshi responded five days later, on February 18, 2009, to Sepp Hasslberger’s question in the P2P Foundation forum about the mechanism or formula used to self-regulate bitcoin’s supply:

 Sepp Hasslberger: > Is there a formula to decide on what should be the total amount of tokens, and if so, what is the formula?
 If there is no formula, who gets to make that decision and based on what criteria will it be made?

-Satoshi responded by emphasizing the need for a decentralized monetary system through a neutral asset that no single entity could control or regulate, with no central bank adjusting the money supply and no third-party trust required. [*]7:
+Satoshi explained the logic behind the need for a decentralized system to secure ownership of a neutral asset.
+A system that no central entity could control or regulate, with no central bank adjusting the money supply and no third-party trust required (trustless system) [2]7:

 [2] Satoshi: To Sepp's question, indeed there is nobody to act as central bank or federal reserve to adjust the money supply as the population of users grows.
 That would have required a trusted party to determine the value, because…